Advancing the Development Agenda in the Global South

 (iv) Promoting Inclusive and equitable digital transformation.

 There was wide consensus that IBSA can play an important role to amplify voices of the Global South and focus on the development agenda both within G20 and in other multilateral groupings.
-The consecutive presidencies of India and Brazil followed by South Africa in 2025 is an opportune moment to delineate common positions on issues such as addressing the debt crisis, financing energy transition, addressing poverty and inequality, and accelerate the progress towards the SDGs.
+The consecutive presidencies of India and Brazil followed by South Africa in 2025 is an opportune moment to delineate common positions on issues such as addressing the debt crisis, financing the energy transition, addressing poverty and inequality, and accelerating progress towards the SDGs.
 The roundtable participants also emphasized that IBSA is well positioned to guide the post-SDG development agenda and restructure the COP climate negotiation process, especially with Brazil hosting the COP30 in Bélem in 2025.

 Just over two decades after its formation, there is an opportunity to revive IBSA as a force for peace and development in an increasingly turbulent world.
 However, this would require increased political commitment among the leaders of the three countries than has been the case over the past decade.
 This needs to be backed by a commitment to invest resources and create concrete programs for collaboration among the three countries, something that has been an impediment to IBSA's influence until now.